angelinewang/texas-holdem/readme.md

 ## Part 1 Description

-Completed between July 23rd - Aug 6th 2022.
+Completed independently between July 23rd - Aug 6th 2022.

 This is a simplified version of Texas Hold'em, with the following discrepancies: